Advice

 4. Calculate how much money you'll need in retirement.

-Using your completed retirement budget, determine the likely funds you will need in order to meet these costs from now until life expectancy.
+Using your completed retirement budget, determine the likely funds you will need to meet these costs from now until life expectancy.
 You can also check out and use our budget planner to help you create a healthy and practical budget.

 5. Project income you expect to receive after you retire.

-As you get ready for retirement, it's vital to think about your income sources.
+As you get ready for retirement, it's vital to think about your current income and sources.
 This involves factors like the age pension entitlements, your superannuation, any investments you hold, or even earnings from part-time work.

 6. Pick an investment account for retirement savings.